Everett Firefighters Retirement Banquet

 Dont Close The Door On Public Safety - Keep Aid Cars and Fire Engines OPEN

 Until recently, the Everett Fire Department operated with a minimum of 35 Firefighters on duty each day.
 Now, on certain days it would drop even lower by putting an Aid Car and/or Fire Engine in your neighborhood out of service.
-The current staffing model would drop that staffing level to just 28 Firefighters total.
+The current staffing model would drop that staffing level to just 28 Firefighters total (daily staffing levels were 25 in 1977).
 This is a significant reduction in service levels and greatly increases the safety risk to our community.

 Everett Firefighters answer the call when:

 - You have a life-threatening medical emergency;